yaelandau22/LLMTestsBuilder/README.md

-# A proposed framework for build LLM pipline tests
+# A proposed framework for building LLM piplines
 The basic building blocks of piplines are:<br>
 * PipelineStep - perform a singel logical operation.
 * Pipeline - Perform a series of PipelineSteps.